-Whether you’re looking for a last-minute Christmas gift or you just want to treat yourself in the aftermath of holiday stress, you can’t go wrong with giving the gift of coziness.
+Whether you’re looking for a last-minute cozy gifts for Christmas or you just want to treat yourself in the aftermath of holiday stress, you can’t go wrong with giving any of these gifts.
 Here are five of our favourite natural-fibre products that’ll make you feel snug and warm during the worst of winter.

 Waterproof Snowy Owl Mukluk

 Founded by a Métis entrepreneur in 1990, Manitobah makes the warmest waterproof mukluks you’ll find north of the 49th.
-From the Indigenous art moulded into the Vibram sole to the Indigenous-owned production facility in Wnnipeg, you’ll be hard pressed to find a more Canadian way to keep your toes toasty and stylish.
-Buy it here!
+From the Indigenous art moulded into the Vibram sole to the Indigenous-owned production facility in Winnipeg, you’ll be hard pressed to find a more Canadian way to keep your toes toasty and stylish.

 Made from sustainable wool sheared from grass-fed, hormone-free sheep, these lovely sheepskins from Topsy Farms are naturally resistant to mould, mildew, and dust mites, and they’re perfect for the back of a leather couch or the floor in front of your cottage fireplace.
 They also provide the perfect nap companion for pets on blustery days.
 Buy it here!